Can you get Travel Insurance with medical conditions?

 What conditions don’t need to be declared?

-As part of the quote process, we ask you to declare all of your conditions as part of our medical screening for Travel Insurance.
+As part of the quote process, we ask you to declare any conditions that fall within the medical warranty.
+This is an important part of our medical screening for Travel Insurance.
 But you may wonder if there are any conditions you don’t need to declare.

 If you’ve had a cold or flu, but didn’t need to see a doctor or take any prescribed medication, then you don’t need to tell us about it.
 We also don’t need to know about a complication-free pregnancy or any contraception prescriptions.